Brief history of the APPG

 The APPG was formed in 2014 and is a cross party group of parliamentarians with a shared interest in the field of arts, health and wellbeing.
 The aim of the APPG is to raise awareness of the benefits that the arts can bring to health and wellbeing and to stimulate progress towards making these benefits a reality across the country.

-This is not an official website of the House of Commons or the House of Lords.
-It hasn't been approved by either House or its committees.
+This is not an official website [or feed] of the House of Commons or the House of Lords.
+It has not been approved by either House or its committees.
 All-Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
-The views expressed on this webpage are those of the group.
+The views expressed in these webpages are those of the group.